What is a One Person Corporation?

 Considering that the corporation involved here is an OPC, changes must be reflected in the Articles of Incorporation (AOI) to reflect the new stockholder.

-The documents needed to be prepared for the amendment of the AOI are as follows:
+The documents needed to be prepared and to submitted to the SEC for the amendment of the AOI are as follows:

 • Amended Articles of Incorporation;